inventree/InvenTree/docs/docs/develop/starting.md

 The recommended way to set up a development environment is to use VSCode devcontainers.
 The required files are provided with the repo, the docs are on a [dedicated page](./devcontainer.md).

-It is also possible to use [docker development](../start/docker_dev.md) or [bare metal development](../start/bare_dev.md).
+It is also possible to use [docker](../start/docker.md) or [bare metal development](../start/bare_dev.md).
 With these you need to install the required dependencies manually with a dedicated task.
 ```bash
 invoke setup-dev
 ```